AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

    The file is saved to the browser's Downloads folder.
 See "[Placement Columns in Downloaded/Uploaded Spreadsheets](#qa-sheet-columns)" for a list of the included columns.

+-->

 ## Upload Placement Settings {#upload-placement-settings}

-You can upload settings for your placements, and for the ads and packages associated with the placements, in a populated template file, but not in an edited settings file.
+You can upload settings for your placements, and for the ads and packages associated with the placements, in a setup file.

-1. [Download a settings template](#download-template), enter or paste package, placement, and/or ad settings on the relevant tabs of the template, and then save the file to your device or network.

-   Editable fields include most settings that are normally editable.
-See the available settings below.
+1. In the main menu, click **[!UICONTROL Campaigns]**.

 1. Click the name of the campaign.